kubernetes-sigs/knftables/README.md

 same.
 See `fake.go` for more details of the public APIs for examining the current state of the fake nftables database.

-Note that at the present time, `fake.Run()` is not actually transactional, so unit tests that rely on things not being changed if a transaction fails partway through will not work as expected.

 ## Missing APIs

 Various top-level object types are not yet supported (notably the